corydodt/zcripts/README.md

 - zcripts.service

     The systemd service that runs at boot that launches `zcripts`.
-    `zcripts generate-systemd` can be used to create this systemd unit.
+    You can use `zcripts generate-systemd` to create this systemd unit.

 - zcriptsinit.mount

     The systemd unit that runs at boot that mounts `/zcriptsinit`.
-    `zcripts generate-systemd` can be used to create this systemd unit.
+    You can use `zcripts generate-systemd` to create this systemd unit.

 ## FILES